The Politics of Not Shaving in This Patriarchal Dystopia

 Although my husband supported my cause, he couldn’t help the fact that my hairy legs were a turnoff.
 I’ll admit I was torn — removing my leg hair to appease a man would be directly at odds with its raison d’être.
 Still, my commitment to my marriage outweighed any short-term political statement.
 So I agreed to set a “shave date” for International Women’s Day on March 8, which allowed me a full four months of luxuriating in my natural outrage.

-Sarah Kasbeer’s writing appears in Elle, Jezebel, VICE, and elsewhere.
-Read some more gems on her website.
+Sarah Kasbeer’s writing appears in Elle, Jezebel, Vice, and elsewhere.
+Read more on her website.